samuell/scilight/README.md

 putting the extracted file in a new directory named `other-directory`:
 `zcat [i:archivefile] > other-directory/[o:unpacked:[i:archivefile|basename|%.gz]]`

+### Search and replace in paths

+Sometimes you want to clean up paths in more creative ways.
+This could be for example replacing spaces with `_`, to avoid problems on Unix-like systems.
+This can be done inside path formatters by using the format `[i:myinput|s/SEARCH/REPLACE/]`, so, replacing spaces with underscores would be `[i:myinput|s/ /_/]`.

 See the example below for how to use some of this in practice!

 ## Example